-Although many believe that there are two types of military discharge — an honorable discharge and a dishonorable discharge — there are several more statuses that can affect your discharge from the military.
+Although many believe that there are two types of military discharge—an honorable discharge and a dishonorable discharge—several more statuses can affect your discharge from the military.

 If you're paid or expecting benefits from the United States Department of Veterans Affairs (VA), your discharge status can influence those benefits.
 It's important to understand each status and how it might affect you.

 8 Types of Military Discharge